mevouc/epifortune/README.md

 # epifortune
-A fortune-like program with quote from epiquote.fr
+A fortune-like program with quote from [Epiquote](http://epiquote.fr)